Durlav001/layoffs_analysis_SQL/README.md

      - Finding and Dealing with Duplicates

        ```sql
-       -- Creating a duplicate table to preserve the original data
 CREATE TABLE layoffs_dup AS
 SELECT * FROM layoffs;

--- Inserting the values from the original table
 INSERT INTO layoffs_dup
 SELECT * FROM layoffs;

--- Adding a row number to identify duplicates
 WITH cte_dup AS (
     SELECT *,
     ROW_NUMBER() OVER(